 What are 'hidden' clues

 In a hidden clue, the answer is concealed within a word or words on view in the clue, either in the forward direction (a 'hidden' or 'lurker') or the reverse direction (a 'reverse hidden' or 'rekrul').
-An example of a 'hidden' would be "Animal in bath or sea (5)" for HORSE, and of a reverse hidden "Woman back in Wensleydale (4)" for LADY.
+An example of a 'hidden' would be "Animal in bath or sea (5)" for HORSE, and of a reverse hidden "Woman over in Wensleydale (4)" for LADY.

 What forms do hidden clues take?